-The fee is negotiable between the tenant and owner, as both have a vested interest.
-Keep in mind most productions have a budget for a specific location and the amount does not vary if there is more than one party involved in the deal.
+The fee is negotiable, as both owner and tenant have a vested interest.
+Most productions have a specific budget that does not vary if there is more than one party involved.
 While there is no set split percentage, the tenant usually receives the larger portion due to inconvenience.
-A good split might be 70/30 depending on the situation and parties involved.
+But every scenario is different.
+Sometimes the landlord has to keep other tenants happy, or the production company also wants to film in common areas.
 The important thing is that tenant, owner and Location Manager agree early on so there are no misunderstandings.
 If the parties are not able to agree, the production will find another location rather than become involved in a tenant/ owner disagreement.
 It should be a win-win situation for all concerned.
-Production will typically insure both the tenant and the owner, just to be complete.
-Additionally, depending upon how invasive filming is, the tenant will generally get per diem and hotel.
+Production will typically insure both parties.
+Additionally, depending upon how invasive filming is, the tenant will generally get per diem and hotel stipend.

 Connecting with and learning from our peers, participating in educational and networking events and maintaining an LMGI website profile are all excellent ways to bring value to any potential employment situation, but the LMGI is not an agent for the purposes of securing employment.